 Treating sauna benches is a simple task and it doesn't really consume much time since one to two treatment times in a year is enough to keep the sauna wood in good condition.
 If the sauna is being used only occasionally then one treatment time a year is enough.

 If the sauna is being used weekly and/or by a lot of people then it must be cleaned regularly and treated at least two times a year.
-Treating the wood within reasonable intervals will protect the wood from moisture and dirt then the wood will last longer and the benches will stay hygienic.
+Treating the wood at regular intervals will protect the wood from moisture and dirt then the wood will last longer and the benches will stay hygienic.

 - Clean the sauna benches with a brush and a cleaning detergent (read more detailed instructions on how to clean sauna).
 Cleaning is enough when your sauna benches are not so dirty.
 If the sauna has been cleaned regularly and treated once or twice a year cleaning is enough to prepare the benches for the treatment agent.